 A verified credit is received when a student passes a high school credit course and the associated Standards of Learning (SOL) end-of-course state test.
 A locally awarded verified credit is an option available for some students who pass a class but do not pass the associated SOL end-of-course test and do not have enough verified credits to graduate.
 Locally awarded verified credits apply only to the standard diploma for students who entered 9th grade for the first time prior to 2018-19.
-For students who entered 9th grade for the first time prior to 2018-19.
 For students who entered 9th grade for the first time in 2018-19 or after, one locally awarded verified credit in any subject can be awarded and can count toward any diploma.